biazhong/test/files/A Demo Application.md

 <a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for FBKT</a>
 ### 2.5 The Custom Procedure

-In this demo application, when implementing the equal allocation procedure as a custom procedure, we consider two additional input parameters, the total sampling budget `N` and the `Reference Seed` in addition to `Repeat` and `Number of Processors`
+In this demo application, when implementing the equal allocation procedure as a custom procedure, we consider two additional input parameters, total sampling budget `N` and `Reference Seed`, in addition to `Repeat` and `Number of Processors`.
+The selection structure of the procedure is straightforward.
+At the start of the selection process, based on the total sampling budget set by the users, the procedure evenly allocates the simulation budget across all alternatives.
+Then, the alternatives are evenly distributed to all processors.
+Each processor generates simulation samples from the assigned alternatives, and the alternative with the highest sample mean is selected as the best.
+Users can directly download the procedure file for the equal allocation procedure by clicking the link below:

+<a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Procedure File</a>

+The screenshot below displays the PyPRS GUI during the equation allocation procedure execution: